fsantanna-no/sbseg-23/freechains/rebuttal.md

 We would like to thank the reviewers for the thoughtful comments, questions, and criticism.

-We will accommodate all clarifications and answers in a final version of the paper.
+We accommodate all clarifications and answers in the final version of the paper.

+The link that follows shows the *diff* to reach the final version:

+- TODO

 Each comment is addressed individually as follows.

 ## Reviewer 1